 I worked as a logistics manager for the Singer Company and the Digital Equipment Corporation.
 I finished my career with Digital as a sales manager responsible for a team that sold major computer systems to federal agencies.
 I was also responsible for developing relationships with women and Hispanic owned businesses to help them sell computer products to the federal government.
 When I retired from Digital I became VP of Sales for a Hispanic women owned business.
 Later I became a Branch Manager for a veteran owned company that sold computer systems to New Mexico government entities.
 This company had unique security products that provided systems for police officers.

-For about the past 12 years I’ve been retired and keeping busy with volunteer projects.
-For the past 14 years I've been the coordinator for the Mayor’s Sunday is Funday event, which has grown to an attendance to over 6000 this past year.
-The event will be on August 19 in 2020 and Intel will again allow us to use their parking lot and the Boys and Girls Club and Life Roots will provide their vans to shuttle attendees to Haynes Park.
+For about the past 15 years I’ve been retired and keeping busy with volunteer projects.
+For the past 15 years I've been the coordinator for the Mayor’s Sunday is Funday event, which has grown to an attendance to over 6000 this past year.
+The event went virtual in 2020 and you can still enjoy the FUN at www.rioranchofunday.com

 As President of the Rio Rancho Kiwanis Club I've led the coordination of Child Spree to buy back to school clothes for kids from families in need.